wwarthen/RomWBW/Source/Doc/UserGuide.md

 The RomWBW disk images do not have date/time stamping initialized.
 This is to avoid any chance of directory corruption.

+### DateStampter

+DateStamper datestamping follows the standard set by Plu*Perfect Systems.
+This method stores stamps in a disk file named `!!!TIME&.DAT`.
+Only DateStamper stamping stores full time and date stamps for file Creation, Last Modification, and Last Access, and may be used with any CP/M diskette format.
+In addition, the DateStamper protocol is supported by a mature set of compatible utilities.

+Key Utilities

+* LDDS.COM - Load DateStamper date/time stamping resident extension.
+(RomWBW Provided)
+* PUTDS.COM - Prepare disk for DateStamper date/time stamping.

+After using PUTDS to initialize a directory for ZDS date stamping, it may be necessary to run RELOG before the stamping routines will actually start working.

+### P2DOS (CP/M Plus compatible)

+CP/M Plus-type datestamping is also widely used due to the popularity of CP/M Plus (also know as CP/M 3).
+CP/M Plus-type file datestamping uses directory sectors to store file datestamps which may be accessed more quickly by programs, but there is no Last File Access stamp.
+Finally, the range of utilities for this type of stamps is more limited than for the DateStamper protocol.

+Key Utilities

+* LDP2D.COM - Load P2DOS date/time stamping resident extension.
+(RomWBW Provided)
+* INITDIR.COM - Prepares disks for P2DOS-type file stamping.

+### NZT

+_The use of NZT needs to be further documented_

+Key Utilities

+* LDNZT.COM - Load NZT date/time stamping resident extension.
+(RomWBW Provided)

+### Additional Notes

+The following files have been provided, customised and tested for for use in RomWBW

+* `CLOCKS.DAT` - Library of clock drivers, which has been updated to include the RomWBW clock driver WBWCLK, and also includes the SIMHCLOK clock driver.
+   The file is just a standard LU type library and is easily updated using NULU.
+   The members are the relocatable binaries, but with the .REL extension removed.
+* `STAMPS.DAT` - Library of available date/time stamping modules for SETUPZST.
+   The file has been replaced with an updated version from the Walnut Creek CP/M CDROM.
+   The original version has a bug that prevents RSX (resident system extension) mode to load properly.

+Additional Notes

+* `SETUPZST` (provided by ZSDOS) Should not normally be needed since the creation of the appropriate LDTIM loaders has already been performed.
+* `FILEDATE` only works with DateStamper style date stamping.
+If you run it on a drive that is not initialized for DateStamper, it will complain `FILEDATE, !!!TIME&.DAT missing`.
+This is normal and just means that you have not initialized that drive for DateStamper (using PUTDS).
+* `ZXD` will handle either DateStamper or P2DOS type date stamping.
+   However, it **must** be configured appropriately.
+As distributed, it will look for P2DOS date stamps.
+Use ZCNFG to reconfigure it for P2DOS if that is what you are using.

 ## Timezone